UPPMAX/R-python-julia-matlab-HPC/docs/python/interactivePython.rst

 would not allow a user to connect to it.
 In such a case: use an interactive session.

+.. admonition:: **About Jupyter**

+    For HPC2N, using
-.. admonition:: **Jupyter on HPC2N is more complex**
+    `Jupyter on HPC2N <https://www.hpc2n.umu.se/resources/software/jupyter>`_ is possible,

-    On HPC2N, using Jupyter on HPC2N is possible, yet harder to get to work correctly.
+    yet harder to get to work correctly
     If you need it anyway, please contact ``support@hpc2n.umu.se``.

+    For UPPMAX, using Jupyter is easier
+    and this will be shown in this course, in `the UPPMAX-only session on Jupyter <https://uppmax.github.io/HPC-python/jupyter.html>`_.

 An interactive session is a session with direct access to a compute node.
 Or alternatively: an interactive session is a session,